ArthurSonzogni/chromiumos-platform2/init/tmpfiles.d/README.md

 ## Troubleshooting and Common Obstacles

-For tmpfiles.d configurations applied at startup, errors result in a clobber of the stateful partition.
+For tmpfiles.d configurations applied at startup, errors cause a clobber of the stateful partition.
 Warnings and errors are logged to `/run/tmpfiles.log` because the system log is set up after [chromeos_startup] executes and writes to the stateful partition which may be clobbered.
 The [clobber_state_collector]